EmanuelCav/group-stage-generator/README.md

 ## Overview

-It allows you to organize tournaments from scratch — whether it’s leagues, cups, or championships with group and knockout stages.
-It’s designed to offer an intuitive, comprehensive, and fully customizable experience for organizers, clubs, and sports enthusiasts.
+Allows you to create, organize, and manage custom leagues with schedules, standings, and detailed results.

 ---